 Air infiltration occurs when outside air finds its way inside your house.
 Most people notice this in the winter when cold air blows through their wall outlet.
 Or in the summer when the hot 100°F air finds its way into your cool living space inside.
 In either case, you can expect higher heating and cooling bills if you have a lot of air infiltrating into your home.

 There are numerous locations from which outside air can find its way inside.
 Even more so in older houses, which are not as tightly sealed as newer homes.
 One place I noticed a fair amount of cold air blowing into our house was through the light switches and wall outlets situated in exterior walls.
 Even though there is insulation in the walls, it won’t necessarily stop the air from entering your house when the wind is blowing.

-Since you really can’t save the can of foam for later use, it’s best to find other places where the foam may stop air from infiltrating inside your house.
-Here are some other places to look:
+Since you really can’t save the can of foam for later use, it’s best to find other places where the foam may be of benefit.
+Other places to look are:

 - Wires entering house (DirecTV, Cable, Phone)

 - Pipes entering house (Sprinkler, City Pipes, City Gas)

 - Behind baseboards where drywall meets the subfloor

 The other place I noticed a lot of air infiltrating into the house was on the second story behind the baseboards.
 If you pull the baseboards from the wall, you will see a small 1/4″ gap (maybe bigger) between the drywall and where the floor is.
 I used the expanding foam to fill in this space.
 When the foam dried, I used a utility knife to cut away the excess foam and replaced the baseboards.